Dispersion relation for hadronic light-by-light scattering: $\eta$ and $\eta'$ poles: Numerical results

 \subsection{Space-like transition form factors}

 Our results for the space-like TFFs are illustrated in Figs.~\ref{Fig:eta_singly}--\ref{Fig:etap_babar}.
 First, Fig.~\ref{Fig:eta_singly} shows the comparison for the singly-virtual $\eta$ TFF, in comparison to the available data and selected previous calculations.
-In general, we observe good agreement, especially for the data with $Q^2\leq 5 \GeV^2$ not included in the fit.
+In general, we observe good agreement, especially for the data with $Q^2\leq 5 \GeV^2$ not included in the fit, while the mismatch to lattice QCD for small virtualities likely reflects the lower value for the normalization $F_{\eta\gamma\gamma}$.
 In the doubly-virtual direction, see Fig.~\ref{Fig:eta_doubly}, we observe a slower rise of the TFF than in the CA approach, while our asymptotic value even comes out slightly higher.
-Ultimately, this behavior is driven by the interplay between low-energy dispersive, isoscalar, and the effective-pole contributions, since the negative effective coupling $g_\text{eff}$ causes the asymptotic value to be saturated more slowly than for an effective pole with opposite sign.
+Ultimately, this behavior is driven by the interplay between low-energy dispersive, isoscalar, and the effective-pole contributions, since the negative effective coupling $g_\text{eff}$ causes the asymptotic value to be saturated more slowly than for an effective pole with opposite sign, and could be scrutinized once additional input from low-energy doubly-virtual data or lattice QCD becomes available.

 The analog plots for the $\eta'$ TFF are shown in Figs.~\ref{Fig:etap_singly} and~\ref{Fig:etap_doubly}, respectively.
 In general, we observe again good agreement with previous work as well as the experimental results, although especially in the doubly-virtual direction our curve lies below the one by BMWc.
 The transition to the asymptotic region indeed proceeds faster than for the $\eta$ TFF, reflecting the fact that $g_\text{eff}$ is positive.
 Moreover, we found that the mass corrections described in Sec.~\ref{sec:SDC} also tend to lead to a faster increase, affecting the $\eta'$ TFF more strongly than for the $\eta$.
 We also checked a representation in which part of the singly-virtual TFF is carried by $F^\text{asym}_\eta(q_1^2,q_2^2)$, but the same behavior as for both effective-pole variants remains.
 Accordingly, the fact that the large size of the combined isovector and isoscalar low-energy contributions to the $\eta$ TFF---and the required compensation by higher intermediate states to reproduce the experimental normalization---enforces a slower transition to the asymptotic form seems to be rather robust among the different interpolations we considered.